donnellyk/KVNBoundedImageView/README.md

 ## Note on Optimization and Caching

 This library utilizes a NSCache to store the cropped images for fast recall.
 The key uses a supplied cache name along with the detection accuracy, bounding box scheme, and current view aspect ratio.
-This is so the image does not get reused in a view that is won't properly fit.
+This is so the image does not get reused in a view that won't properly fit.
 NSCache responds to OS-level memory warnings to clear space, but if you are worried about memory usage, minimize the different configuration you use or you can just use `setImage:` or pass nil for a cache name and nothing will be cached.
 This caching designed with use in a UITableView in mind, however it hasn't been extensively tested so proceed with caution.

 ### Memory Usage